-Strategy Need How NRCS Will Help 1.
-Improve soil moisture and irrigation water management Soil moisture may be supplied by precipitation or irrigation.
+STRATEGY NEED HOW NRCS WILL HELP 2.1 Improve Soil Moisture and Irrigation Water Management Soil moisture may be supplied by precipitation or irrigation.
 Irrigation water mitigates the lack of soil moisture and high salt concentrations.
 Naturally available soil moisture needs to be managed in dryland agriculture, and both soil moisture and irrigation needs to be managed in irrigated agriculture to achieve economical production of common and high value crops in dry climates.
-NRCS will help farmers in dry climates efficiently use soil moisture and irrigation water to sustain productivity and build resilience to agricultural drought in dryland or irrigated crop fields and pastures.
-2. Improve water and nutrient management in crop fields and pastures Water movement across the surface and down into the soil profile can transport sediment and nutrients within crop fields and pastures reducing plant productivity and health and degrading water quality.
+NRCS will help farmers in dry climates efficiently use soil moisture and irrigation water to sustain productivity and build resilience to agricultural drought in dryland or irrigated crop fields and pasture.
+2.2 Improve Water and Nutrient Management in Crop Fields and Pastures Water movement across the surface and down into the soil profile can transport sediment and nutrients within crop fields and pastures reducing plant productivity and health and degrading water quality.
 Healthy soils and an effective nutrient management program are needed to improve water infiltration and holding capacity, avoid nutrient loss below the root zone and from water runoff, and improve crop productivity and health.
 Water control practices further reduce the risk of excessive leaching, soil loss by water erosion, and nutrient transport by safely moving water runoff and sediment to trapping practices.
 NRCS will help farmers in dry climates apply soil health management, nutrient management, and water control practices within crop fields and pastures to (1) sustain crop productivity; (2) avoid nutrient losses and control sediment and nutrient transport to areas where they can be trapped; and (3) protect groundwater and surface water quality.
-3. Modernize water infrastructure Water infrastructure such as canals, reservoirs, turnouts, and automation devices are needed to transport, store, and deliver surface water or manage groundwater.
-Only one-fifth of irrigation organizations use a formal drought plan to mitigate the risk of water supply disruptions.
-NRCS will help irrigation districts, groundwater management organizations, and other water management entities modernize water storage and delivery infrastructure needed to (1) supply irrigation or livestock water to farms and ranches and (2) build drought resilience across a water project delivery area.
-4. Improve community water supply by completing watershed projects Local government agencies, tribal organizations, and other organizations need help during emergencies arising from a sudden watershed impairment caused by wildfire or other natural occurrences.
-Eligible organizations may sponsor small watershed projects that include agricultural water management, drought resilience, or emergency protection related to community water supply.
-NRCS will help communities design, construct, rehabilitate, or modernize agricultural water storage and delivery infrastructure to build drought resilience or protect a watershed.
-5. Increase reuse of wastewater for agriculture and conservation Alternative sources of water such as treated wastewater are being considered to meet long- term needs.
+2.3 Modernize Water Infrastructure Water infrastructure such as canals, reservoirs, turnouts, and automation devices are needed to transport, store, and deliver surface water or manage groundwater.
+Only one-fifth of irrigation organizations use a formal drought plan to reduce the risk of water supply disruptions.
+NRCS will help irrigation districts, groundwater management organizations, other water management entities in the private sector, as well as local government agencies, Tribal organizations, and other organizations in the public sector, to modernize water storage and delivery infrastructure needed to manage the supply of agricultural water and build drought resilience across the water delivery area.
+2.4 Improve Community Water Supply by Completing Watershed Projects Local government agencies, Tribal organizations, and other organizations need help with providing storage capacity in reservoirs to increase the availability of water for present and future municipal and industrial use.
+NRCS will help communities plan, design, construct, or rehabilitate, or modernize agricultural water storage and delivery infrastructure needed for the purpose of municipal and industrial water supply and to build drought resilience. or protect a watershed.
+2.5 Increase Reuse of Wastewater for Agriculture and Conservation Alternative sources of water such as treated wastewater are being considered to meet long- term needs.
 While reuse of wastewater can be a more reliable source of water supply than traditional water sources, it may also come with other challenges such as contamination by pharmaceuticals or other substances.
-NRCS will help individuals, academic institutions, non-Government organizations, tribes, and local or state governments develop innovative water and land conservation tools, technologies, and approaches, including reusing treated wastewater for agricultural and conservation applications where feasible.
+NRCS will help farmers, academic institutions, non- Government organizations, Tribes, and local or state governments develop innovative water and land conservation tools, technologies, and approaches, including reusing treated wastewater for agricultural and conservation applications where feasible.